 15 Spectral Radiation

 Colours with the same appearance can be created by different spectral distribution of light radiation.
 In modern colorimetry metameric colours can be calculated with special numerical procedures, taking the illuminance into account.

-Fig. 43: Reflection factors of two metameric colours
+Fig. 43: Reflection factor of metameric colours